The Lifestyle & Design of Japanese Minimalism

 What Defines Japanese Minimalist Design?

+These rooms are all about simplicity.
 A soft palette of colors creates a calm atmosphere and open feel, with nothing more than is absolutely necessary for the space to fulfill its purpose – no frills or distractions here!
+It’s all about calmness, softness, and creating a nice space that invites in nature.

 Furniture and Decoration

 Furniture with a low profile is steeped in tradition – believed to date back thousands of years, it has been stylishly adapted throughout history and now continues as part of the latest trend.
+Taking things one step further: even futon beds can be neatly tucked away in closets when not needed; ensuring space-saving elegance within any Japanese home.

 minimalist western design